jia1/jia1.github.io/content/posts/internship-thursdays.md

 draft: false
 tags: ["nus","braindump"]
 ---
 Last week, I had the honour to be one of the panellists for NUS CFG Internship Thursdays featuring Indeed.
-Here's the profile I shared:
+This is the profile I shared with NUS:

 Jiayee is a software engineer at Indeed.
 She graduated from NUS Computer Science in 2019 and joined Indeed as a fresh graduate.
 Before she joined Indeed, she had the opportunity to intern at various reputable companies such as SGInnovate, Visa and ViSenze.
 At Indeed, she gets the chance to learn from brilliant engineers in the company while indulging her passion for creating impact through technology.

-And here's my scripted answers for the questions asked during the panel discussion:
+And here's my answer script for the questions asked during the panel discussion:

 > What were your expectations of an internship?